mobie/mobie.github.io/specs/mobie_spec.md

 Grid views can be used to arrange sources in a grid automatically.
 They must have at least one associated table.
 Tables for grid views should be stored as tab separated values, but may also be comma separated.
 They must contain the column `grid_id`, which is used for navigation in the viewer, and must contain at least one more column.
-The `grid_id` column indexes the 2d grid position with row major convention.
+The `grid_id` column indexes the 2d grid position, assuming the same order of sources as in the `sources` list given in the view metadata.

 See an example grid view table for 4 grid positions that also gives the presence of different organelles for each position.
 ```tsv